SRRObulReddy-Data/Weather-Data-Logger-AWS/README.md

    - This sample data shows typical entries for weather data, including 'date', 'time', 'temperature', and 'description'.
 ## Challenges
 1. API Rate Limiting:
-   - Free API keys often have usage limit, so configure the Lambda function frequency to stay within these limits.
+   - Free API keys often have usage limit, so configuring the Lambda function frequency to stay within these limits has been challenging.
 2. Error Handling:
-   - Handling failed API calls or network issues in Lambda can be challenging.
-Implementing retry mechanisms helps mitigate these issues.
+   - Handling failed API calls or network issues in Lambda has been challenging.
+Implementing retry mechanisms helped in mitigating these issues.
 3. Cost Management:
    - AWS free-tier limits can be exceeded if resources aren't monitored carefully.
-Billing alerts help keep track of usage.
+Frequent Monitoring along with setting Billing alerts helps in keeping track of usage which has been challenging too.
 4. Security:
-   - Storing API keys securely and configuring proper IAM roles for each service reduces security risks.
+   - Finally, Storing API keys securely and configuring proper IAM roles for each service to reduces security risks is a challenge.